 1. It’s really important to start off by looking at the piece of music carefully and observe:

 i.
-The key signature (then mentally imagine all the sharps or flats that you will need to play in the extract).
+The key signature, and then mentally imagine all the sharps or flats that you will need to play in the extract.

 iii.
-The pattern of notes – notice features such as chords, arpeggio figures, scale passages, and then finally features like phrase markings, articulation and dynamics.
+Note patterns; notice features such as chords, arpeggio figures, scale passages, and then, finally, features like phrase markings, articulation and dynamics.

 2. Once you have spent a good 30 seconds to 1 minute observing you could always play the extract through separate hands first.
-This isn’t encouraged in an exam (due to time constraints) but it is a good way to start learning how to read and find the notes.
+It’s a good way to start learning how to read and find the notes.

-3. Pay special attention to the suggested fingering (what fingers you will use for each note) – you need to have it planned in your head before you start especially when negotiating scale or arpeggio passages and contrapuntal sections.
+3. Pay special attention to the suggested fingering; you need to have it planned in your head before you start especially when negotiating scale or arpeggio passages and contrapuntal sections.

 4. One particularly effective element in piano sight reading is to tap the rhythm of both hands at the same time.
 The left hand tapping the bass line and the right hand tapping the treble line.
 I find students respond to this very well and then have a firm grasp of the rhythm before they start.

 This also establishes the pulse.
-You must develop a firm grasp of the pulse or beat so it is embedded in your mind and fingers before you start and this needs to continue whilst you are playing (I clap loudly to keep pupils in time as they play – I must be the most annoying piano teacher ever but all my students pass their sight reading tests!).
+You must develop a firm grasp of the pulse or beat so it is embedded in your mind and fingers before you start, and this needs to continue whilst you are playing; I clap loudly to keep pupils in time as they play.

 5. The crucial factor when learning to sight-read, is to play everything extremely slowly.
 Painfully slowly in fact, so that you are able to take in all the details and combine both hands together fluently.
 If you are unable to do this then you are not playing slowly enough.